The Winnipeg Jets have developed one of the NHL's most passionate fan bases.

 Kyle Connor anytime goalscorer (+100)

-Winnipeg moneyline, Flames/Jets under 6.5 goals, Kyle Connor anytime goalscorer (+554).
+Winnipeg moneyline, Sharks/Jets under 6.5 goals, Kyle Connor anytime goalscorer (+554).

-Evidently, the odds for the special are much higher than the odds for each individual event.
-As noted, the implied win probability for a special or parlay is much lower than wagering on a single event.
+Evidently, the odds for this SGP are much higher than the odds for each individual event.
+As noted, the implied win probability for this bet type is much lower than wagering on a single event.

 As a result, the odds reflect the likelihood of the event occurring.
-The multiple-event parlays are enticing to bettors, though, because of the potential return on investment.
+Multiple-event parlays are enticing to bettors, though, because of the potential return on investment.